apache/camel/examples/camel-example-cxf-osgi/README.txt

 4) Verify that your service is available using the following url in the browser.
-We assume assuming the OOTB Karaf defaults you use the default PAX Web configuration which use the port 8181 for http.
+We assume you're using Karaf's default PAX Web configuration which uses port 8181 for http.
 If you would like to use another port or https, change the configuration in
 ${KARAF_HOME}/etc/org.ops4j.pax.web.cfg.
-The immediate extension after the hostname and port ("services" in the below URL) is configured via the org.apache.cxf.osgi.cfg file (Please see http://team.ops4j.org/wiki//display/paxweb/Pax+Web for more information on PAX Web).
+The immediate extension after the hostname and port ("cxf" in the below URL) is configured via the org.apache.cxf.osgi.cfg file (Please see http://team.ops4j.org/wiki//display/paxweb/Pax+Web for more information on PAX Web).